iris-connect/iris-gateway/SECURITY.md

 # Security Policy

-This document describes the security policy and reporting procedures for the iris-client project.
+This document describes the security policy and reporting procedures for the iris-gateway project.

   * [Reporting a Security Issue](#reporting-a-security-issue)